Enhancing Jobsite Management with Customer Relationship Management (CRM)

 Features of CRM in Jobsite Management

-- Lead and Contact Management: Employ the CRM to record leads, contacts, and potential clients associated with the jobsite.
-Consolidate contact details, communication records, and job-specific information seamlessly.
+- Lead and Contact Management: Employ Customer Relationship Management to record leads, contacts, and potential clients associated with the jobsite.
+And then, consolidate contact details, communication records, and job-specific information seamlessly.

 - Project Tracking: To Generate individual records or opportunities in the CRM for diverse projects.
 Oversee various project aspects, such as phases, significant events, timelines, and financial plans.